 - According to the Department of Health and Human Services, more than 568,000 people, ages 55 and older, have used drugs within the past month.
 This number is in addition to the five million who binged on alcohol, and the one million who used alcohol heavily.

 - The younger a person is when a substance abuse pattern emerges, the greater the likelihood of being an abuser for life.

 - Synthetic marijuana, known as Spice or K2, is a popular but dangerous chemical that more than 11 percent of all high school seniors reported using in 2011.
-The herbal and chemical mixture acts in the brain much like marijuana, and while some think it is a safe alternative to marijuana, truth is, it is also addictive and laced with dangerous chemicals.
+The herbal and chemical mixture acts in the brain much like marijuana, and while some think it is a safe alternative to marijuana, the truth is, it is also addictive and laced with dangerous chemicals.

 Drug abuse facts show that this problem is widespread and is prevalent in all societies, regardless of race or location.
-Drugs and alcohol dependence attacks the lives of the wealthy and the poor.
-No matter what the neighborhood of income status, a dependency to drugs or alcohol requires care.
-Best Drug Rehabilitation offers a real chance at breaking the cycle of abuse, regaining control and living life to the fullest.
+Drug and alcohol dependence attacks the lives of the wealthy and the poor.
+No matter what the neighborhood of income status, a dependency on drugs or alcohol requires care.
+Professional treatment programs offer a real chance at breaking the cycle of abuse, regaining control and living life to the fullest.
 If you would like help in choosing the right program for yourself or a loved one, or would like to learn more about drug abuse facts, call Best Drug Rehabilitation today.